 Here are 25 tips that can be used by small and medium businesses to set up, maintain, and improve their accounting process:

-Getting your accounting system in place is the first step to financial control.
-You’ll need to choose the right accounting method (cash or accrual), set up bookkeeping practices, and decide whether to manage it yourself or hire a professional.
+Getting your accounting system in place is the first and most critical step to achieving financial control.
+You’ll need to choose the right accounting method (cash or accrual), set up consistent bookkeeping practices, and decide whether to manage it yourself or hire a professional.

 How often: One-time setup, with periodic reviews as needed